-Different disability groupings are used to help provide a broad understanding of experiences that may be shared or related to a disability, in terms of underlying health conditions, impairment, activity limitations, participation restrictions and environmental factors.
+Different disability groupings are used to help provide a broad understanding of experiences that may be shared or related to a disability, in terms of underlying health conditions, activity limitations, participation restrictions, and environmental factors.
 Disabilities can be encountered at any age and can be temporary or long term.

 While there is no universally adopted set of disability groupings, it is important to recognize several common types and causes of disability.
-Some disabilities are visible while others are non-visible and not immediately apparent to others, such as asthma, allergies or environmental sensitivities, extreme fatigue or chronic pain.
-The following definitions have been adapted from the Accessible Canada Act to help build awareness, but should not be interpreted as a complete list.
+Some disabilities are visible while others are not immediately visible to others, such as asthma, brain injuries or concussions, allergies or environmental sensitivities, extreme fatigue, or chronic pain.

+The following definitions are adapted from the World Health Organization (WHO) to help build awareness, but should not be interpreted as a complete list.

-- Pain: Pain-related disabilities often refer to long term or complex pain, that may be caused by injury, and may commonly occur with other disabilities. - Flexibility, Mobility and Dexterity: Disabilities related to mobility and flexibility and dexterity include limb disabilities, manual dexterity, coordination, and spinal-cord function. - Mental Health: Mental health-related disabilities refer to conditions that affect the mind or brain and the way a person thinks, feels and acts. - Learning and Memory: Learning and memory disabilities include impairment related to skills such as reading, writing and problem solving, and can also interfere with more complicated and abstract skills such as organization, reasoning, long and short-term memory, and attention span. - Visual Disabilities: Visual disabilities can range from partial vision loss to complete blindness. - Hearing: Hearing disabilities can range from partial to complete deafness.
+Pain: Pain-related disabilities often refer to long term or complex pain that may be caused by injury and may commonly occur with other disabilities.

+Flexibility, Mobility, and Dexterity:

+Disabilities related to mobility, flexibility, and dexterity include limb disabilities, manual dexterity, coordination, brain injuries and spinal-cord function.

+Mental Health: Mental health-related disabilities refer to conditions that affect the mind and brain and the way a person thinks, feels, and acts.

+Learning and Memory: Learning and memory disabilities include challenges related to skills such as reading, writing, and problem solving.
+They can also interfere with more complex and abstract skills related to the ability to organize, to reason, long and short-term memory, and attention span.

-&lt;sup>4Government of Canada.
-(2019).
-Bill C-81: An Act to Ensure a Barrier-free Canada (Accessible Canada Act).
-(2019) Retrieved from https://www.canada.ca/en/employment-social-development/programs/accessible-people-disabilities.html on 2019-08-12
+Visual Disabilities: Visual disabilities can range from partial sight loss to complete blindness.

+Hearing: Hearing disabilities can range from partial hearing loss to complete deafness.

-- Developmental: Developmental disabilities are a diverse group of conditions resulting from physical or mental impairments that arise before adulthood.
-These conditions may create difficulties with language, mobility, learning and independent living. - Other: There are many other types of disabilities that may affect how a person lives their day-to-day life.
+Developmental: Developmental disabilities are a diverse group of conditions resulting from physical or mental challenges that arise before adulthood.
+These conditions may create difficulties with language, mobility, learning, and independent living.

+Other: There are many other types of disabilities that may affect how a person lives their day-to-day life.